 Since every chair is different I will give you all general pointers in case you want to upgrade your own chairs.
 For the covers I use about 4 yards of outdoor cotton canvas (but you should measure the height of the back and seat – don't worry about the width) + about 1 yard of Velcro and about 1 yard of 1/4″ of elastic.

-First you need to identify the surfaces you are going to paint, in my case I had plastic pieces and metal pieces.
-So I got spray primer specially for metal and another one for plastic, so that way each surface is covered the best way.
+First, you need to identify the surfaces you are going to paint, in my case I had plastic pieces and metal pieces.
+So I got spray primer especially for metal and another one for plastic, so that way each surface is covered the best way.

-The arm rest was the only parts that I didn’t make easy-to-take covers, because mine didn’t really have room for anything and if I added elastic in the bottom like I did with the seat, I would have not screw to the arm piece.
-So I just staple the fabric, so when I need to wash it I’ll have to take the staples and once it’s clean I’ll re do the process.
+The arm-rest was the only parts that I didn't make easy-to-take (for washing purposes) covers because mine didn't really have room for anything and if I added elastic in the bottom like I did with the seat, I would not have the space to screw it back to the arm piece.
+So I just staple the fabric, so when I need to wash it I'll have to take the staples and once it's clean I'll redo the process.

 Just like the seat piece, I had to make holes for the screws that go to the arm pieces, I zig-zag around them to prevent fraying when it's time to wash them.
 You can see in the image below how I just folded the sides in and secure it by using the velcro pieces on both ends (top and bottom)

-I know it will be a pain to have to take the arms apart each time I have to wash the covers, but on the other hand I rather do that and be able to just trow them on the washer if they get dirty than spot cleaning.
-But that’s just me =] I’ve had the chair for 2 weeks now and it works great! the paint has no scratches, even tho Curly has played with my feet a lot and his little pows scratch the bottom, so that’s great.
-And I havent spill anything, so kudos to me =]
+I know it will be a pain to have to take the arms apart each time I have to wash the covers, but on the other hand, I rather do that and be able to just throw them on the washer if they get dirty than spot cleaning.
+But that's just me =] I've had the chair for 2 weeks now and it works great! the paint has no scratches, even tho Curly has played with my feet a lot and his little paws scratch the bottom, so that's great.
+And I haven't spill anything, so kudos to me =]

-I would totally recommend to make covers that you can wash because to me spot cleaning is just a pain – hehe.
-Ken laugh a bit a bout the fact that my chair now screams “I belong to Joy” but you know I think that’s good, no one will be stealing my chair any time soon I just hope in the future Ken takes my offer to give his chair a little revamp =]
+I would totally recommend making covers that you can wash because to me spot cleaning is just a pain – hehe.
+Ken laugh a bit about the fact that my chair now screams “I belong to Joy” but you know I think that's good, no one will be stealing my chair anytime soon 😛 I just hope in the future Ken takes my offer to give his chair a little revamp =]